 - If you’re using a slow cooker, cook on low for 4-5 hours or on high for 2-3 hours in your slow cooker.
-If you’re using an Instant Pot, select “Slow Cook” and set the cook time to 2-3 hours.
-Please note: I suggest to cook for 3 hours from readers' feedback in comments.
+If you’re using an Instant Pot, select “Slow Cook” and set the cooking time to 2-3 hours.
+Please note: I suggest cooking for 3 hours from readers' feedback in the comments below.

 - After 2-3 hours of slow cooking in my Instant Pot, the meat is tender and almost falling off the bones.
 You can serve as it is, or for crispy texture, broil the chicken for a few minutes.
 Using tongs, gently transfer the wings to a parchment-lined baking sheet in a single layer.